Pollution Control – Local Air Quality

 The first AQAP was published in 2003.
 In July 2011 the AQAP was revised and following a 12 week consultation period was adopted by the council.
 This second AQAP is aimed at reducing NO2 and PM10 emissions, primarily through transport, non-transport and awareness raising measures.

 An integrated approach to improving local air quality at priority locations has been adopted in the new Air Quality Action Plan 2010-2018 (PDF, 6MB).
 This will help to ensure that policies and initiatives related to air quality, transport and planning are balanced and coordinated across the council.
 In the long term, tackling air quality issues together achieves greater cost savings and health benefits.
+The Air Quality Action Plan is currently being updated - public consultation on the new 2018-22 plan is scheduled for autumn 2018.

 The main objectives of the Action Plan are to: